richardpateau/network-incident-response-lab/incidents/INC-001-DHCP-Failure/README.md

 ## Lessons Learned

-- Always verify that the DHCP pool network matches the interface subnet
+- Alway verify that the DHCP network matches the interface subnet providing the IP addresses.
-- Packet captures are highly effective for identifying where the DORA process fails
+- Packet Captures are useful for diagnosing DHCP related issues specifically inspecting DORA packets.
-- Monitoring tools may not always generate alerts for configuration issues — CLI and packet analysis remain essential
+- SNMP and SIEM platforms are not the best for troubleshooting a DHCP related issue such as a misconfiguration as they provide barely any alerts or logs.
+CLI and wireshark are sufficient.